-Bust a Cap, Inc. is a company that manufactures a device that serves as an end-cap to several standard issue flashlights and batons.
-The cap replaces the threaded end of your light or baton.
+Bust a Cap, Inc. is a company that manufactures a glass breaking tool for police that serves as an end-cap to several standard-issue flashlights and batons.
+The Bust a Cap replaces the threaded end of your light or baton.
 Made of hardened steel and brought to a precisely angled tip, it is made specifically for breaking glass.

 With a flashlight, you must affix the “o-ring” from the original cap on to the Bust a Cap so the light stays waterproof.
-The Bust a Cap had room for the spare bulb, if you are still incandescent.
+The Bust a Cap had room for the spare bulb if you are still running an incandescent flashlight.

-I am very happy add some use to an already existing piece of kit that I carry daily.
+I am very happy to add some use to an already existing piece of kit that I carry daily.
 When I was on the SWAT team, we were given inexpensive spring-loaded keychain window breakers.
 Because it was just one more thing to carry, the keychain ended up riding in my seat bag and was never handy when I needed it.

 To break a window, the Bust a Cap is tapped firmly into the glass to shatter it.
-Strenuous force is not needed.
-Videos on their website show proper application of the cap to a window.
+Strenuous force is not needed for most glass types.
+Laminated glass – like car windshields – will need repeated striking to break through.

 The most likely windows targeted by a Bust a Cap will be car side windows.
 For these the cap is ideal.
 It is recommended to wear gloves, long sleeves, and eye protection if available.

 In the below video, you can see police officers pursue a subject.
 Eventually, the pursuit ends when officers are able to box the suspect in.
 Two different officers fruitlessly beat the car windows with batons.
 One officer walks up to the passenger side window with his Stinger-equipped Bust a Cap and shatters the window.

 If you’ve ever tried to break a car window with a baton or flashlight, you know how frustrating that can be.
 This device can save you a lot of time and effort.
 Depending on the circumstances, it could be a true lifesaver.